Food Services

 • consume more calcium, fiber, foliate and protein

-If you don’t use our online meal payments portal, LINQ Connect allows you to set up one-time or recurring payments for your student’s meal.
+Students will continue to have individual school meal accounts on LINQ Connect.
+Parents/Guardians can manage those accounts here and add funds for additional meals and snacks not included in the free breakfasts and lunches.
+LINQ Connect allows you to set up one-time or recurring payments for your student’s meal.
 You can also view previous transactions, set spending limits, transfer funds between students, set low-balance notifications and more.
 It’s an easy way to manage meal payments without the hassle of sending cash.

 Nutritious free meals are available for children and teens 18 and younger at many locations throughout the nation throughout the summer while school is out of session.
 Please visit the USDA website to find a location near you, or text “Summer Meals” to 97779 or call 1-866-348-6479 to find a site nearby.